Culture of Aruba: Ayaca

 The ayaca is a dough of white corn flour, also known as masa harina, sugar, salt, aniseeds, finely grated cheese, butter and milk spread thinly is placed on a banana leaf.
 A stuffing consisting of stewed chicken and pork, capers, raisins, plums, olives, piccalilli, ham, peeled almonds, celery, parsley, gherkins and chili pepper is placed on top.
 The banana leaf is closed and made into a small, neat package, which is wrapped in a second leaf and then tied with packing string and boiled in boiling water.
 The prepared ayacas are then allowed to cool.
 Shortly before serving, the ayaca is warmed up and eaten stripped of the banana leaves.
 Ayacas are made and eaten during the Christmas and New Year holidays.

 Keshi yená

-The Keshi yená (stuffed cheese) is traditionally a hollowed out red Edam cheese is soaked and then stripped of the red wax layer and filled with a meat or fish filling, including capers, raisins, plums and olives.
-In a well-fitting form it is then prepared in a bain marie or put in the oven.
+The keshi yená (stuffed cheese) is traditionally made from a hollowed-out red Edam cheese.
+The cheese is soaked and stripped of the red wax layer, and then filled with a meat or fish filling, including capers, raisins, plums and olives.
+In a well-fitting form it is then prepared in a bain-marie or put in the oven.
 The heat softens the cheese rind.
-At the end of the baking time, the keshi yená is turned out onto a plate, after having cooled down a bit, cut like a cake and served.
-For convenience, instead of the hollowed-out, round Edam cheese, which gives the dish its typical taste and soft pink color, a tin baking sheet is lined with slices of Gouda cheese.
+At the end of the baking time, the keshi yená is turned out onto a plate to cool, cut like a cake and served.
+For convenience, instead of the hollowed-out, round Edam cheese, which gives the dish its typical taste and soft pink color, a tin baking sheet may be lined with slices of Gouda cheese.
 Similarly to the ayaca, the keshi yená is often served as an hors d'oeuvre.